Chapter 4: Return Types of Template Functions in C++

 std::cout << get_coef<double>(type) << std::endl;

 We have explicitly specified only double within the angle brackets.
-When the compiler looks at the get_coef() call, it substitutes T with double but cannot substitute for the U. As discussed before, compiler cannot deduce the return type of the template function from the template function call.
+When the compiler looks at the get_coef() call, it substitutes T with double but can’t substitute for U. As discussed before, the compiler can’t deduce the return type of the template function from the template function call.
 That is why it doesn’t know how to substitute U and hence we see the compilation failure.

 To be able only to specify the return type and leave the template function argument deduction to the compiler, we need to change the order of the template parameter list as follows: